Request consultation →

 The tear film is a dynamic functional unit, not a static coating.

 The tear-film lipid layer is derived predominantly from meibomian gland secretions and contributes to surface stability after each blink.
-Meibomian gland dysfunction therefore affects far more than lid comfort: it can destabilise the tear film, accelerate evaporation, increase friction, and amplify the inflammatory cycle of dry eye disease.
+Meibomian gland dysfunction therefore affects far more than lid comfort: it can destabilize the tear film, accelerate evaporation, increase friction, and amplify the inflammatory cycle of dry eye disease.

 Dry eye damages the surface by interfering with normal repair.